jaspervanderhoek/SocialSecurityNumberEncryptionConcept/README.md

 # Applying this in your own project
 When storing PII such as a SSN in your project it is necessary to incorporate all the demonstrated logic in the application in order to have a fully secure and compliant solution.

+## Regulations
+**Please read the applicable legislation** but this module should comply with all US State laws (last confirmed January 2018).
+Simplified summary of the legislation, the SSN must be encrypted (using the encryption module).
+The SSN should never be visible in plain text unless absolutely necessary for performing that activity.
+A regular person edit page that shows the plain SSN is not compliant, since it also shows the SSN when not needed.
+If you have a task/workflow step for which the SSN is critical it can be shown unencrypted.
+Make sure the SSN can only be accessed by select users (the module has a separate role for viewing/editing the SSN).